André Darrigade

-André Darrigade (born 24 April 1929 in Narrosse) is a retired French professional road bicycle racer between 1951 and 1966.
+André Darrigade (born 24 April 1929) is a retired French professional road bicycle racer between 1951 and 1966.
 Darrigade, a road sprinter won the 1959 World Championship and 22 stages of the Tour de France.
 Five of those Tour victories were on opening days, a record tied by Fabian Cancellara in 2012 (who won 4 prologues and an individual time trial in 2009).

 Early life and amateur career

-André Darrigade was born at Narosse, near Dax in the forested Landes region.
+André Darrigade was born at Narrosse, near Dax in the forested Landes region.
 He came to attention at the other end of the country and on the track by beating the future world sprint champion, Antonio Maspes in a meeting at the Vélodrome d'Hiver the night before the Six Days of Paris race there.

 His name immediately appealed to northern crowds.
 René de Latour said: "It is a very 'musical' name to [northern] French ears, especially when pronounced by a southerner who rolls his Rs like a Scotsman to make it sound like Darrrrrigade.
 De Latour said: